 - Other health problems

 - Dosage of the medicine

 Withdrawal symptoms kick in very rapidly, but they also fade away relatively quickly.

 Due to this fact, withdrawal symptoms can be felt the minute the drug stops being active.
 This can be anywhere from 6-12 hours after the last dose.
-Throughout the first 1-4 days you experience the “boomerang” symptoms, where everything you took Xanax to suppress comes back with a vengeance.
+Throughout the first 1-4 days, one experiences the “boomerang” symptoms, where everything one took Xanax to suppress comes back with a vengeance.
 The next phase of withdrawal can last anywhere from a couple days to a month but usually averages at about two weeks.
 This is the acute withdrawal, where all symptoms can occur.
 After the two week mark, most symptoms will start to get better.

 For most, the worst will have past, but some may still experience what is called protracted withdrawal.
 It consists of prolonged impairments, including intense drug cravings and some psychiatric symptoms.
 This can last anywhere from weeks to years if left untreated.

 In most cases, the worst symptoms completely dissipate within a week, though some may experience symptoms for up to two weeks.
 In a few rare instances, symptoms may last up to 2 years as part of the PAWS syndrome of prolonged withdrawal.

 Users who took Xanax for a longer period, and especially those who were taking larger doses, often suffer more severe withdrawal symptoms.